Shahaf-F-S/Shahaf-F-S/README.md

 ### Some of the projects I have worked on (or still am working on):
   - Automatic low-memory, async, real-time cryptocurrency framework for screening, recording, modeling, experimenting, and sharing data.
 Also manages high-level trade chain representations, including an arbitrage engine.

+  - An interface and communication protocol framework for controlling computers through json based messages.
+Capable of crafting simple os commands up to sequential and automated advanced control commands.

   - Automation and orchestration system for controlling one computer using another, with a flexible and dynamic python/JSON based interface.
 Enables encapsulated/shared memory for processes, running commands sequentially/in parallel, creating custom commands, manipulating memory, transferring and creating files, executing code, running shell commands, and more.